-- 79. All documentation relevant to the referral must be sent electronically using the email obtained from the DWP Visiting Referral tool - 80.
-Exceptionally if it is not possible to send the supporting documentation electronically it must be sent, by courier, to the appropriate Visiting Team on the same day as the electronic referral ensuring that the Visiting Team are made aware. - 81.
-The documentation must be clearly marked with: - the Claimant's details, and - the date of the referral.
+4. Send all documentation relevant to the referral electronically using the email obtained from the DWP Visiting Referral tool(link is external)

+5. Exceptionally if it is not possible to send the supporting documentation electronically it must be sent, by courier, to the appropriate Visiting Team on the same day as the electronic referral ensuring that the Visiting Team are made aware.

+6. The documentation must be clearly marked with the:•claimant's details, and•date of the referral.